top of page

 • Greater sensitivity and intuition

-However, when awakening is forced or pursued as a goal, it can overwhelm the nervous system, leading to anxiety, confusion, or destabilization.
+However, when awakening is forced or pursued as a goal, it can overwhelm the nervous system.
+This may lead to anxiety, confusion, or destabilization.
 From a therapeutic standpoint, Kundalini is not something to “activate,” but something to support and regulate as it unfolds.

 This is why grounding, pacing, and psychological containment are essential.